jordanvieler/The_Elements_of_Computing_Systems/README.md

-# The Elements of Computing-Systems: Building a Modern Computer from First Principles
+# The Elements of Computing Systems: Building a Modern Computer from First Principles
 ## AKA: [Nand2Tetris](https://www.nand2tetris.org/)

 To gain a first principles understanding about how computers fundementally work, I have been working through this book by Noam Nisan and Shimon Schocken